thingweb/node-wot/README.md

 npm install

 # start tsc to transcompile TS code to JS in dist directory
-# Note: This steeps needs to be repeated after every code change
+# Note: This step needs to be repeated after every code change
 tsc

 # start node-wot